12 Most Popular Japanese Prefectures To Live In

 • It is known that the cold waters covering Japan’s northernmost prefecture are preferable for fish and sea vegetation.
 It is also known for the high quality and characteristics of its seafood.

-Honestly, I had toured 3 out of 35 cities in Hokkaido.
-Three cities are Sapporo (capital), Asahiwaka, and Hakodate.
 These three cities are known for their prominent locations and are among the most populated cities in the prefecture of Hokkaido.

 During my stay, I also had the opportunity to participate in their various lively festivals from July to August.
 One of them is the Toyohira River fireworks display in Sapporo City, which is a loud and colorful sight in the night sky.